elastic/azure-marketplace/README.md

     <td>Either <code>Yes</code> or <code>No</code> Optionally add a virtual machine to the deployment which you can use to connect and manage virtual machines on the internal network.
     </td></tr>

+  <tr><td>vmHostNamePrefix</td><td>string</td>
+    <td>The prefix to use for hostnames when naming virtual machines in the cluster.
+Hostnames are used for resolution of master nodes so if you are deploying a cluster into an existing virtual network containing an existing Elasticsearch cluster, be sure to set this to a unique prefix, to differentiate the hostnames of this cluster from an existing cluster.
+Can be up to 5 characters in length, must begin with an alphanumeric character and can contain alphanumeric, underscore and hyphen characters.
+    </td></tr>

   <tr><td>vmSizeDataNodes</td><td>string</td>
-    <td>Azure VM size of the data nodes see <a href="https://github.com/elastic/azure-marketplace/blob/hackfest/src/allowedValues.json">this list for supported sizes</a>
+    <td>Azure VM size of the data nodes see <a href="https://github.com/elastic/azure-marketplace/blob/master/src/allowedValues.json">this list for supported sizes</a>
     </td></tr>

   <tr><td>vmDataNodeCount</td><td>int</td>